abrasive/shairport/README.md

 ```
 %sudo rpm -i ~/rpmbuild/RPMS/i686/shairport-sync-2.3.13.1-1.fc22.i686.rpm
 ```
 You may have to manually create the directory `/var/shairport-sync` for the installation to succeed.
-Having edited the configuration file `/etc/shairport-sync.conf` as appropriate (see "Configuring Shairport Sync" below), start the service with:
+Having edited the configuration file `/etc/shairport-sync.conf` as appropriate (see "Configuring Shairport Sync" below), enable and start the service with:
 ```
+%sudo systemctl enable shairport-sync.service
 %sudo systemctl start shairport-sync.service
 ```